Forum Response - Starting Firefox in Safe Mode

 Try Firefox Safe Mode to see if the problem goes away.
-Firefox Safe Mode is a troubleshooting mode that turns off some settings and disables most add-ons (extensions and themes).
+Firefox Safe Mode is a troubleshooting mode that temporarily turns off hardware acceleration, resets some settings, and disables add-ons (extensions and themes).

-If Firefox is open, you can restart in Firefox Safe Mode from the Help menu by clicking on the Restart with Add-ons Disabled... menu item:
+If Firefox is open, you can restart in Firefox Safe Mode from the Help menu:

 If Firefox is not running, you can start Firefox in Safe Mode as follows:

 - On Windows: Hold the Shift key when you open the Firefox desktop or Start menu shortcut.